 DBT is based on a treatment model developed by Marsha Linehan, Ph.D.
 The objective of this approach is to help the client resolve crises by learning to regulate emotions and reactions, learn self acceptance, and learn how to positively influence their environment.

 DBT clearly articulates the functions of treatment that it addresses.
-They are:

 - To enhance an individual’s capability by increasing skillful behavior

 - To improve and maintain a client’s motivation to change and be engaged with treatment

 - To ensure generalization of change occurring through treatment

 - To enhance the motivation of therapists to deliver effective treatment, and

 - To assist the individual in restructuring or changing his or her environment such that it supports and maintains progress and advancement towards goals.

 - Individual Therapy

 DBT is available to adults and adolescents who are struggling with behaviorally and emotionally challenged lifestyles that result in engaging in actions/behaviors that are damaging to an individual and their environment.